Tirza Schaefer: Romance Author & Goddess Facilitator

 Power Over Life & Death

 During the month of Zip, the ancient Goddess was celebrated for her medicinal powers and shamans and physicians alike would worship her.
 Usually, each of those people would hold a medicine bag containing small idols of the goddess, as well as divination stones.
-This shows how closely linked science, magic and psychic practices were linked together in this ancient culture.
+This shows how closely linked science, magic and psychic practices were in this ancient culture.

 It is not certain where the name Ixchel comes from and what it means.
 If it is from Yucatan, as most archaeologists assume, Chel would mean rainbow or light and Ix goddess of the feminine.
 In other parts, she is also referred to as the Red Goddess which makes sense in terms of blood being closely linked to the fields of her affiliation, the menstrual cycle, birth and healing, as well as violent death.
 The rainbow is a sign of life and good fortune, of perfect health and was seen as a good omen.
 Thus, Ixchel is also known as the Lady of Sacred Light.